ShiftLeftSecurity/scan-docs/docs/index.md

 # Introduction

-ShiftLeft Scan is a free [open-source](https://github.com/ShiftLeftSecurity/sast-scan) security tool for modern DevOps teams.
-With an integrated multi-scanner based design, ShiftLeft Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan without the need for any _remote server_.
+Scan (skæn) is a free [open-source](https://github.com/ShiftLeftSecurity/sast-scan) security tool for modern DevOps teams.
+With an integrated multi-scanner based design, Scan can detect various kinds of security flaws in your application and infrastructure code in a single fast scan without the need for any _remote server_.
 The kind of flaws detected are:

 * [x] Credentials Scanning to detect accidental secret leaks
 * [x] Static Analysis Security Testing (SAST) for a range of languages and frameworks